Public Speaking Tips for Authors

 - Toastmasters.
 Toastmasters is an organisation designed to help people improve their public speaking skills.

-- Writing groups.
+- Join a Writing group.
 Many writing groups expect their members to read their work.

 - Writing courses and writing retreats.
-Attendees are almost always expected to read their work.
+They almost always expect attendees to read their work.

 - Spoken Word Events and open mic nights.
 One of the best ways to build your experience.
 Check the local listings magazines and websites for when spoken word events are on.